top of page

 This practice of killing a child had nothing to do with idolatry, but was part of the laws of the Frisians.
 The legal right of the mother to do this under certain conditions, is codified in the late eighth-century law book Lex Frisionum.
 Read also our blog post Women of Frisia: free and unbound? to have some more information on this practice.

-Ludger wisely avoided the inland sea Bordine, where his colleague Boniface refused to defend himself but with a bible.
-No, Ludger didn't accept prompt martyrdom.
-He, therefore, tried his luck somewhere else in Frisia, namely on the muddy shores of the Wadden Sea coast of the present-day region of Ommelanden in the province of Groningen.
-Give or take fifty kilometres as the crow flies to the east from where Boniface was murdered.
-Here, at the village of Helewyret, he met the beloved blind and pagan bard named Bernlef.
-Helewyret or Heleuuwyrð, what the hamlet of Helwerd is today.
-The name Helewyret is often explained as 'holy wierde/Wurt'.
-Thus the holy terp, with terp being an artificial dwelling mound.
+Ludger wisely, or cowardly, avoided the (former) inland sea Bordine, where his colleague Boniface refused to defend himself except with the Bible.
+No, Ludger did not accept prompt martyrdom.
+He, therefore, tried his luck somewhere else in Frisia, namely on the muddy shores of the Wadden Sea coast of the present-day region of the Ommelanden in the province of Groningen, give or take fifty kilometers as the crow flies to the east from where Boniface was murdered.
+Here, at the village of Helewyret, he met the locally beloved blind and pagan bard named Bernlef.
+Helewyret, or Heleuuwyrð, is what the hamlet of Helwerd is today.
+The name Helewyret is often explained as 'holy wierde/Wurt.'
+Thus, the holy terp, with terp being an artificial dwelling mound.
+See also intermezzo further below.

-Monk Ludger was welcomed by a women by the name Meinsuit.
-She invited him and his followers into her home to drink, and to give the men shelter for the night.
+Monk Ludger was welcomed by a woman by the name of Meinsuit.
+She invited him and his foreign followers into her home to drink and to give the men shelter for the night.
 Meinsuit had the bard Bernlef come to her hall to sing for her guests about the great deeds of the kings of Frisia (Mulder-Bakker & Bremmer 2021).
-The singer-of-tales Bernlef had become completely blind three years before.
+The singer of tales, Bernlef, had become completely blind three years before.
 Ludger gave him back the light in his eyes.
-Together they walked from Helewyret via the village of Werfhem, present-day Warffum, to the village of Wyscwyrd, present-day Usquert.
+Together they walked from Helewyret via the village of Werfhem, which is the present-day village of Warffum, to the village of Wyscwyrd, which is the present-day village of Usquert.

 The enlightenment of Bernlef was thus both physical and spiritual.
-Both literally and metaphorical.
-For a change, it wasn't achieved by sitting for a long time below a bodhi tree in the hot, mountainous and landlocked country of Nepal.
+Both literally and metaphorically.
+For a change, it was not achieved by sitting for a long time below a bodhi tree in the hot, mountainous, and landlocked country of Nepal.
 Quite the opposite.
-It was achieved by walking through the mud in a cold, flat and treeless landscape near the sea, And only for half a day or so.
+It was achieved by walking through the mud in a cold, flat, and treeless landscape near the sea, and only for half a day or so.
 Very efficient.
+Moreover, maybe it was during this walk Ludger and Bernlef agreed they would work together in converting the heathen Frisian countrymen to Christendom.
+Bernlef, a beloved and popular bard, your early-medieval influencer.
+Very, very efficient.

 Boniface's travel to Frisia had, in fact, a political background (Wagenaar 2006).
-He wanted to make a statement toward the archdiocese of Cologne that Frisia was his turf, the mission area of his bishopric of Utrecht, and not that of Cologne.
-For this, he travelled with a large party of not only clergymen, but also military and guards, to Frisia east of the River Vlie.
+He wanted to make a statement to the archdiocese of Cologne that Frisia was his turf, the mission area of his bishopric of Utrecht, and not that of Cologne.
+For this, he travelled with a large party of not only clergymen but also military and guards to Frisia east of the River Vlie.
 Here he destroyed pagan temples and idols.
-This was in total contrast with how Willibrord operated before, namely lenient toward pagan rituals and traveling in small parties.
+This was in total contrast to how Willibrord operated before, namely lenient toward pagan rituals and traveling in small parties.

 According to the laws of Frisia, as codified in the Lex Frisionum at the end of the eighth century or the beginning of the ninth, destroying a pagan shrine was sanctioned with death.